aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 -   **Determines if images associated with your brand contain unsafe content**: detects unsafe and negative imagery in content
 -   **Helps customers identify insights in near real-time**: you can use a visualization dashboard to better understand context, threats, and opportunities almost instantly

-For an overview and solution deployment guide, please visit [Discovering Hot Topics using Machine Learning](https://aws.amazon.com/solutions/implementations/discovering-hot-topics-using-machine-learning)
+For a detailed solution deployment guide, refer to [Discovering Hot Topics using Machine Learning](https://aws.amazon.com/solutions/implementations/discovering-hot-topics-using-machine-learning)

 ## On this Page